-We have published these feed analysis so you can see for yourself the nutritional value of Grass Clipping Silage™, a new sustainable alternative forage that is affordable to buy.
-It's the perfect feed for smaller herd owners because you can get a 3-year contract on this feed when we connect users to endusers via our introduction services to a local landscapers, golf courses, etc. A small two or three person mowing crew can generate between 125 and 150 tons/season.
+We have published these feed analyses so you can see for yourself the nutritional value of Grass Clipping Silage™, a new sustainable alternative forage that is affordable to buy.
+It's the perfect feed for smaller herd owners because you can get a 3-year contract on this feed when we connect users to end-users via our introduction services with local landscapers, golf courses, etc. A small two- or three- person mowing crew will generate between 125 and 150 tons per season.

-When fed as a 50-50 ration (by dry matter), Grass Clipping Silage™ plus being able to use a lower value hay or straw for roughage requirements.
-Producers $/lb. of gain can exceed those gains vs traditional 100 % hay rations.
-You will no longer have to bid against the larger feedlots for your feed.
-You will no longer have to pay Premium prices for Fair quality hay.
+When fed as a 50-50 ration (by dry matter), Grass Clipping Silage™ combined with a lower value hay or straw for roughage, producers $/lb of gain can exceed those gains versus traditional 100% hay rations.
+You will no longer have to bid against the larger feed lots for your feed, and you will no longer have to pay premium prices for fair quality hay.

-We will connect you up with a turf manager that is already generating Grass Clipping Silage™ to reduce your RISK associated with fluctuating hay prices during times of low precipitation, low availability or natural disasters.
-Let face it, lawn owners still water their lawns and produce biomass even if they are on watering restrictions
+We will partner you with a turf manager who is generating Grass Clipping Silage™ to reduce your risk associated with fluctuating hay prices during times of low precipitation, low availability or natural disasters.
+Let's face it, lawn owners still water their lawns and produce biomass even if they are on watering restrictions

-Don't nave to bid against the big operations.
+Don't have to bid against the big operations.

-No longer buying Fair hay for Supream prices.
+No longer buying fair hay for premium prices.

-Locked in you cost/ton for 3-years, now you can budget.
+Locked in cost/ton for 3 years; now you can budget.

-The feed is available during dry spells, lawns nd golf courses always gets irrigated.
+Quality feed available during dry spells; lawns and golf courses always get irrigated

 Dry Matter (DM): Dry matter is the moisture-free content of the sample.
-Because moisture dilutes the concentration of nutrients but does not have a major influence on intake, it is important to always balance and evaluate rations on a dry-matter basis.
+Because moisture dilutes the concentration of nutrients without significantly influencing intake, it is important to always balance and evaluate rations on a dry-matter basis.